 Making the “V” for victory sign

-However, if this [raising of the index and middle fingers in a “V” for victory sign] is well known [and established] amongst the people and the countries, then I do not see any harm in making a sign with it.
+However, if this [raising of the fingers in a “V” for victory sign] is well known [and established] amongst the people and the countries, then I do not see any harm in making a sign with it.

 رفع السبابة و الوسطى على هيئة رقم سبعة رمزاً للانتصار